 Fix: Error 0x80048bf5 in Windows 10 Mail App

-The Windows 10 Mail app, along with the Windows 10 Calendar app and the Windows 10 People app, is considered to be one of the most sub-par parts of Windows 10 and has been buggy and broken throughout the many Windows 10 builds that have been released.
-Even though Microsoft has managed to fix some of the many problems that users of the Windows 10 Mail app have faced.
-However, some problems, such as the error message that states “We’re having a problem sending messages.
-Make sure you have a connection and your account info is correct and try again” and greets the user with error code 0x80048bf5, have not officially been fixed.
+The Windows 10 Mail app, along with the Windows 10 Calendar app and the Windows 10 People app, is considered to be among the most subpar components of Windows 10.
+These apps have been buggy and broken throughout the many iterations of Windows 10 that have been released.
+Even though Microsoft has managed to fix several issues that users of the Windows 10 Mail app have encountered, certain problems persist.
+For instance, an error message stating, ‘We’re having a problem sending messages.
+Make sure you have a connection, your account information is correct, and try again.’
+This message, accompanied by error code 0x80048bf5, has not officially been resolved.

 Thankfully, there are a few solutions that have proven to work for the majority of users who have suffered from error code 0x80048bf5 in the past.
 The following are the three most effective methods that you can use to combat error code 0x80048bf5: